-The SAI conveys information about the fund that some investors find useful.
-The SAI affords the fund an opportunity to expand discussions of the matters described in the prospectus.
-The SAI generally includes the fund’s financial statements and information (or additional information) about: the history of the fund; some fund; officers, directors and persons who control the fund; investment advisory and other services; brokerage commissions; tax matters; and performance measures, such as average annual total return.
+The SAI conveys additional information about the fund or variable contract that some investors find useful.
+The SAI may contain expanded discussions of the matters described in the prospectus.
+The SAI generally includes the fund’s financial statements and additional information about: the history of the fund; officers, directors and persons who control the fund; investment advisory and other services; brokerage commissions; and tax matters.

 How to Obtain These Documents

 - visiting the fund’s website;